 A directed termination request is asynchronous if it comes from another thread, or synchronous if from the thread itself.
 The effect of the abort request (such as whether it is treated as an exception) and its immediacy (that is, how long the thread continues to execute before it is shut down) depend on language-specific rules.
 Immediate shutdown minimizes latency but can leave shared data structures in a corrupted state.

 When a thread is working cooperatively with other threads and is directed to terminate, there are several error situations that can lead to compromise of the system.
-The termination directing thread can request that one or more thread abort(s) occur, but the to-be-terminated thread(s) is not in a state such that the termination can occur, can ignore the direction, or can take longer to abort or terminate than the application can tolerate.
-In any case, in most systems, the thread will not terminate until it is next scheduled for execution.
+Error situations arise when the termination directing thread requests that one or more thread abort(s) occur, but the to-be-terminated thread(s) is not in a state such that the termination can occur, ignores the direction, or takes longer to terminate than is tolerable to the application.
+In any case, in most systems, a thread will not terminate until it is next scheduled for execution.

 Unexpectedly delayed termination or the consumption of resources by the termination itself can cause a failure to meet deadlines, which, in turn, can lead to other failures.